2013 Infiniti FX Interior

 - "Most controls are logically placed and intuitive.
 Multiple safety-system on/off switches are clustered near driver's left knee and can get confusing to distinguish because acronyms are used on each.
 Voice-activated climate control, navigation, and audio system didn't always recognize voice commands.
 The navigation system is fairly easy to use, especially with its new iPod integration." -- Consumer Guide (2012)

 - "Electronic warning devices can be annoying. …" -- Car and Driver (2011)

-The FX can carry up to 62 cubic feet of cargo with its rear seats folded, which is low for the class, but on par with other two-row SUVs like the Porsche Cayenne.
+The FX can carry up to 62 cubic feet of cargo with its rear seats folded, which is low for the class, but on par with the cargo capacities of other two-row SUVs like the Porsche Cayenne.
 Behind the rear seats there is 24.8 cubic feet of space.
 Reviewers say that small item storage is average, but by no means spectacular.

 - "The FX's sleek profile also compromises cargo space, offering 25 cubic feet of luggage space behind the rear seats.
 Folding the seats offers total volume of just 62 cubes -- well short of what most competitors offer." -- Edmunds

 - "The rear seat backs fold flat with ease for more cargo space, but the load floor is high.
 Small item storage is just average and includes a deep glovebox, smallish door pockets, two-tiered center bin, and a small bin in the rear passenger's armrest." -- Consumer Guide (2012)